Infiniti Q30 review

-According to critics ride quality is very good and unsurpassed by rivals.
-However, the focus on comfort has resulted in some compromises – the Q30 rolls more in corners than rivals and is far from the most fun to drive.
-Despite heavy sound deadening, a few reviewers say wind and tyre noise is audible at higher speeds.
+Ride quality is very good and unsurpassed by rivals.
+However, the focus on comfort has resulted in some compromises – the Infiniti Q30 rolls more in corners than rivals and is far from the most fun to drive.
+Despite heavy sound deadening, wind and tyre noise is audible at higher speeds.

-A high asking price and the fact that Infiniti is trying to steal customers of well-established premium makes, mean the Q30 is nicely equipped even at entry-level.
-It gets Bluetooth phone connectivity, climate control and a six speaker stereo – for some reviewers it offers the best value for money in the range.
+A high asking price and the fact that Infiniti is trying to steal customers of well-established premium makes, mean the Infiniti Q30 is nicely equipped even at entry-level.
+It gets Bluetooth phone connectivity, climate control and a six speaker stereo.

 However, the driver gets plenty of seat and steering wheel adjustments and the elevated driving position gives a good view of the road ahead.

-The Q30 uses roughly the same underpinnings as the A-Class but instead of focusing on sportiness, Infiniti decided to make its car more comfortable.
-As many as 50 different suspension set-ups were rejected by the engineers who made the Q30 until they were convinced it was as cosseting as possible.
+The Infiniti Q30 uses roughly the same underpinnings as the A-Class but instead of focusing on sportiness, Infiniti decided to make its car more comfortable.

 The cheapest engine option for the Q30 is a 1.6-litre turbocharged four-cylinder developing 119hp.
-It’s not fast, but it’s quiet, refined and wont be too expensive to run with fuel economy of 47mpg and £130 annual road tax.
+It’s not fast, but it’s quiet, refined and wont be too expensive to run with fuel economy of 47mpg.
 It’s 0-62mph time of under nine seconds is a decent pace for an entry-level engine.

 Those looking for more power get it from the 2.0-litre option – it comes with 211hp which is good for a 7.2 second 0-62mph time.
 That’s a decent pace for a small hatchback without any sporting pretensions.
-It won’t break the bank either with a fuel economy of 42mpg and £180 road tax.
+It won’t break the bank either with a fuel economy of 42mpg.

-The entry-level diesel is expected to be the bestseller due to its low running costs and impressive fuel economy – it may not be fast at 11.9 seconds from 0-62mph, but it compensates with a combined fuel economy of 68.9mpg and a £20 annual road tax bill.
-It’s only problem is that the 1 series, the A3 and the A-Class have engines that are free to tax.
+The entry-level diesel is expected to be the bestseller due to its low running costs and impressive fuel economy – it may not be fast at 11.9 seconds from 0-62mph, but it compensates with a combined fuel economy of 68.9mpg.

 The larger diesel is a 2.1-litre four-cylinder that is available across the Mercedes range.
 For some reason, Infiniti has designated it as a 2.2-litre unit.
 The 170hp engine has a broad spread of pulling power and is frugal at 67.3mpg combined, but it pumps a lot of vibration and noise into the cabin.
 These are constant criticisms of the engine in other cars, and it’s a shame they are still present here – despite claims it’s the quietest and most refined it has ever been.
 An Audi’s 2.0-litre diesel is quieter.

-There is a choice between a six-speed manual and a DSG auto with the same number of cogs.
-Both are good, but the automatic offers a driving experience with less hassle and critics commend it on its smooth shifts.
+There is a choice between a six-speed manual and a DSG auto with the same number of gears.
+Both are good, but the automatic offers a driving experience with less hassle.
 A four-wheel-drive system is also available and it increases grip in slippery conditions, but at the cost of slightly increased fuel consumption and a marginal loss of straight-line performance.